hugo-baptista/ros2-beneutral-pps14/README.md

 ```
 colcon build --symlink-install --packages-select [<package-names>]
 ```
-Usually the built artifacts (executables, libraries, etc.) are copied to the install space.
+Usually, the built artifacts (executables, libraries, etc.) are copied to the install space.
 But the `--symlink-install` option creates symbolic links (symlinks) to the build space instead of copying the files.

 This is useful in development scenarios where changes in the source code immediately affect the installed files without the need to rebuild and reinstall.
 This may, however, have implications for distribution and deployment, so it's important to consider the context and requirements of the specific use case.